Descanonge/tol_colors/docs/source/index.rst

    Color schemes for lines and maps, color-blind safe

 Those color schemes were designed by Paul Tol.
 This repository is only packaging his work so that it can be easily installed using pip.
-This packages and its documentation follow the technical notes of the color schemes [#tech]_, which are archived in this project `repository
+This package and its documentation follow the technical notes of the color schemes [#tech]_, which are archived in this project `repository
 <https://github.com/Descanonge/tol_colors/blob/master/docs/technical_notes.pdf>`__.